KeleCant/My-CS-Notes/MSConnect.md

 - I do think that the raw file uploader seems like a hassle in itself, so if there is a way to upload the files that would be way easier then I should look into it.
 If we want this to go public and go but then it needs to be user friendly.
 THe raw file uploader is programed in C# so I will have to learn a compleatly new language.
 I do think that there should be either an uploader on the websight or a tuttorial on the websight, one of these should be implimented in order to maxamize efficiency.
 - After reading through the raw file uploader code it apears that I do not understand how it functions at all.
 - I went through and installed all of the avaleble apps. one in each catagory did not work and Chat GTP asked for an admin api key, so I believe some work needs to be done on those.

+### 2/13/2024
+- Chat GTP does not work
+- DDA DIA WWA error 404

+- Met with Lavander, learned that I need to present march 21st.
+Met with Xiao Fein, We discused that I will present the instalation process.
+My Job is to read through and study all of the program and search for spelling errors.
+It is also to improve the instalation process to make it smoother.
+- Talked to him about removing the uploader and he instructed me that it is that way becuse of how .raw files are recieved.
+- Talked about chat GTP - It requires a payed subscription.
+- DDA DIA WWA does not work yet, he explained that to me.

+- Now I will look for errors on the Raw Uploader